'Validate & Grieve': How To Support A Miscarriage Survivor

-As the CEO of Pink Elephants, Australia's first charity dedicated to early pregnancy loss, Payne says that the lack of support around her miscarriages is what drove her to start the not-for-profit.
+As the CEO of Pink Elephants, a charity dedicated to early pregnancy loss, Payne says that the lack of support around her miscarriages is what drove her to start the not-for-profit.

 “If you imagine any other death, a week later, you're not expected to be ok.
 The problem with miscarriage is that, for me, my baby died.
 And a week later I was expected to be completely normal and ready to try and conceive again and just moved on,” Payne says.